alias-rahil/handwritten.js/README.md

 ## Command line

-It takes a single argument as the path to the text file (specifying absolute path is recommended), and, if everything goes smoothly, saves the output pdf as 'output.pdf'.
+It takes a single argument as the path to the text file, and, if everything goes smoothly, saves the output pdf as 'output.pdf'.

 ## In code